Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Fisch grillen: Tipps und Tricks für Fisch vom Grill

-Grilling fish is an art that requires not only skill, but also the right knowledge.
-A perfectly grilled fish is juicy, tender and full of flavor - a real treat for the senses.
-In this blog post, we delve into the world of grilling fish and share the best tips and tricks for turning grilled fish into an unforgettable culinary experience.
+Grilling fish is an art that requires not only skill but also the right knowledge.
+A perfectly grilled fish is juicy, tender, and full of flavor – a true delight for the senses.
+In this blog post, we dive into the world of fish grilling and share the best tips and tricks to make grilled fish an unforgettable culinary experience.

 Table of contents

-It's frustrating when the fish sticks to the grill grate when you turn it.
-This can cause it to fall apart or become unsightly.
-But with a few simple steps, you can elegantly avoid this problem.
+It’s frustrating when the fish sticks to the Grilling Grate while turning.
+This can cause it to fall apart or look unappetizing.
+But with a few simple steps, you can easily avoid this problem.

-• Dry fish thoroughly before grilling: moisture is one of the main reasons why fish sticks to the grill grate.
-Before you put the fish on the grill, dab it dry with kitchen paper.
-This helps to dry the surface of the fish and reduce sticking.
+• Dry the fish well before grilling: Moisture is one of the main reasons fish sticks to the Grilling Grate.
+Before placing the fish on the grill, pat it dry with kitchen paper.
+This helps dry the surface of the fish and reduces sticking.

-• Brush with vegetable oil (rapeseed, sunflower or olive) before grilling: A thin layer of vegetable oil applied to the surface of the fish can help prevent it from sticking to the grill grate.
-It is best to use a neutral oil such as rapeseed oil, sunflower oil or olive oil.
-Brush the fish lightly with oil before grilling to create a protective layer.
+• Brush with vegetable oil (rapeseed, sunflower, or olive) before grilling: A thin layer of vegetable oil on the surface of the fish can help prevent it from sticking to the Grilling Grate.
+It’s best to use a neutral oil like rapeseed, sunflower, or olive oil.
+Lightly brush the fish with oil before grilling to create a protective layer.

-• Place the fish on a preheated grill rack: Make sure that the grill rack is already preheated before you place the fish on it.
-A hot grill rack helps to form a nice crust on the fish and prevents it from sticking to the rack.
+• Place the fish on a preheated Grilling Grate: Make sure the Grilling Grate is well preheated before you put the fish on it.
+A hot grate helps form a nice crust on the fish and prevents it from sticking.

-• Move the fishback and forth on the grill frequently for the first 5 minutes: When you first place the fish on the hot grill rack, move it back and forth frequently for the first few minutes.
-This will prevent the fish from sticking to the grill.
-After a few minutes, a crust will form which will further reduce sticking.
+• Move the fish back and forth frequently on the grate during the first 5 minutes: When you first place the fish on the hot Grilling Grate, move it back and forth frequently during the first few minutes.
+This helps prevent the fish from sticking to the grate.
+After a few minutes, a crust forms that further reduces sticking.

-• Alternatively: do not place directly on the grill, use a grill basket or grill plate: If you're still worried about the fish sticking to the grill grate, you can also use a grill basket or grill plate.
-These provide a flat, non-stick surface on which the fish can be grilled evenly without sticking to the grid.
+• Alternatively: don’t place directly on the Grilling Grate, use a grill basket or Griddle Plate: If you’re still worried about the fish sticking to the Grilling Grate, you can also use a grill basket or Griddle Plate.
+These provide a flat, non-stick surface where the fish can be grilled evenly without sticking to the grate.

-When grilling fish, choosing the right fish is crucial for a successful result.
+Choosing the right fish is crucial for successful grilling.
 Not every fish is equally suitable for the grill.
-Here you can find out which fish is best for grilling and how best to prepare it.
+Here you’ll learn which fish are best for grilling and how to prepare them.

-Fish with firm and fatty meat is ideal for the barbecue, as it doesn't fall apart easily when grilled and remains juicy.
-These fish include salmon, trout, herring and tuna.
-It is particularly advisable to place these fish on the grill with the skin side down.
-The skin protects the meat from direct heat and gives the fish additional flavor.
+Fish with firm and fatty flesh are ideal for grilling because they don’t fall apart easily and stay juicy.
+These include salmon, trout, herring, and tuna.
+It’s especially recommended to place these fish skin-side down on the grill.
+The skin protects the flesh from direct heat and adds extra flavor to the fish.

-Lean fish such as cod, carp, zander and plaice tend to dry out and fall apart easily when grilled directly.
-A better alternative is to process these fish in a Dutch oven.
-They can be cooked gently in a Dutch oven and remain nice and juicy.
+Lean fish like cod, carp, pike-perch, and plaice tend to dry out and fall apart easily when grilled directly.
+A better alternative is to cook these fish in a Dutch Oven.
+In a Dutch Oven, they can be gently cooked and stay nice and juicy.

-To make it easier for you to choose the right fish and prepare it, here is a table with some popular types of fish, the recommended grilling method, the right spices, the grilling time and the core temperature:
+To help you choose the right fish and prepare it, here’s a table with some popular fish varieties, recommended grilling methods, suitable seasonings, grilling times, and core temperatures:

 Fish